OVI / DUI Administrative License Suspension

 At most arraignments, the court will not be able to hold a full hearing on the appeal and the motion to terminate, so the court may be willing to grant a stay of the A.L.S.
 If a stay is granted, your license is returned until a hearing can be held.
 If a stay is not granted, your attorney should request limited driving privileges that will be effective as soon as the waiting period concludes.

-You can learn more about implied implied consent issues in my blog posts about Administrative License Suspensions.Attorney For DUI / OVI Cases In Columbus And Central Ohio
+You can learn more about implied implied consent issues the blog posts about Administrative License Suspensions.Attorneys For DUI / OVI Cases In Columbus And Central Ohio

-My practice is focused on DUI / OVI defense, and I have extensive experience dealing with Administrative License Suspensions in Columbus and Central Ohio.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+The Dominy Law Firm is focused on DUI / OVI defense, and we have extensive experience dealing with Administrative License Suspensions in Columbus and Central Ohio.
+For more information, please see the firm overview.
+You can also read what our clients say and review past case results.
+We limit the number of cases we accepts so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI case, complete this CONTACT FORM or call 614-717-1177 to arrange a free consultation.